-Meh.
-This book was just okay.
+I’m sad to say that The Bridge by Rachel Lou was just okay for me.
 I liked that it’s about a gay male witch, something you just don’t see too often in paranormal YA.
-But The Bridge felt a little lacking in certain details.
+But The Bridge lacked important worldbuilding details that could have made it much more compelling.

 I am disappointed that the witching world isn’t better fleshed-out.
 I wanted more of the haunted forest, the ghosts looking for a Bridge Master, Everett’s parents’ history, the backstory of Jake and his mother’s tiny hellhound.
 All of those things were cool and interesting and had potential; it’s such a shame they all lacked development.